hyurl/sfn-schedule-parser/README.md

 that the scheduler doesn't need to check the state every second when not necessary.

+## Whether the schedule should run only once or more than once?

+You can check this condition by accessing to the read-only property `once`, if it returns `true`, that means the callback function of the schedule should run only once, and after that, the scheduler must turn off.

 ## How to build a scheduler?

-In JavaScript, you could use `setInterval()`, `setTimeout()` or `process.nextTick()` in Node.js to build a scheduler, checking the date-time within proper period, and run any callbacks when the certain time arrives.
+In JavaScript, you could use `setInterval()`, `setTimeout()`, or `process.nextTick()` in Node.js to build a scheduler, checking the date-time within proper period, and run any callbacks when the time is ripe.

 ```javascript
 const { parse } = require("sfn-schedule-parser");